argoproj-labs/argocd-operator/docs/e2e-test-guide.md

 ## Requirements

-This test suite assumes that an Argo CD Operator is installed on the cluster or running locally using `make run`.
+This test suite assumes that an Argo CD Operator is installed on the cluster or running locally using `make install run`.

 The system executing the tests must have following tools installed: